aditya-142/code-documentation/README.md

 # Code Product Documentation Generator

-This tool allows automatically generates comprehensive documentation for Python projects from a local directory or a GitHub repository.
-The application analyzes Python code, extracts key information (such as module docstrings, functions, and classes) & then generates a detailed markdown document.
+This tool helps in the generation of comprehensive documentation for Python projects from a local directory or a GitHub repository.
+The application analyzes Python code, extracts key information (such as module docstrings, functions, and classes) & then generates detailed markdown documentation for it.

 It also evaluates the quality of the generated documentation by comparing it to a reference document.